Copper, Urine

 Diagnostic Use

+Variants in this gene impair the incorporation of copper into apoceruloplasmin and the excretion of copper into bile, resulting in hepatolenticular degeneration (Wilson disease), an autosomal recessive condition.
 Copper accumulates in the liver, causing progressive liver damage and subsequently overflows into other tissues, especially the brain.
-The classical presentation is of adults with progressive neurological symptoms, low serum concentrations of copper and caeruloplasmin, raised urinary copper excretion and characteristic copper deposits in the corneas (Kayser-Fleischer rings).
+While urinary excretion of copper from this pool of free serum copper increases, it is not able to fully compensate for the decreased biliary excretion.
+The classical presentation is of adults with progressive neurological symptoms, low serum concentrations of caeruloplasmin, raised urinary copper excretion, and characteristic copper deposits in the corneas (Kayser-Fleischer rings).
 Children and adolescents frequently present with a variety of hepatic symptoms including hepatic failure.
+Further investigations may include a liver biopsy for quantification of copper concertation and/or testing for ATP7B variants.

 Measuring urine copper for occupational exposure is not recommended as in normal patients it is not excreted in the urine.